Employee retention is a real “headache” for managers at all levels of a company.

 During the conversation, you can identify problems that may cause an employee to leave and try to solve them in a acceptable way to both parties.

 What if the employee retention strategy didn't work?

 Anything can happen in life, and unfortunately, not a single manager is insured against the risk of losing a key employee.
 As the saying goes, “a man can do no more than he can”.

-To reduce the possible negative effects of a qualified employee leaving, you can implement some simple best practices that can help you out.
+To reduce the possible adverse effects of a qualified employee leaving, you can implement some simple best practices to help you out.

 - Document everything

-Good documentation should contain not only your product business logic description but also a list of technologies used with their versions specified, links and credential details for all third party services with purpose descriptions included and descriptions of all key elements of your software (like servers, security systems, etc.).
+Good documentation should contain not only your product business logic description but also a list of technologies used with their versions specified, links and credential details for all third-party services with purpose descriptions included and descriptions of all critical elements of your software (like servers, security systems, etc.).

 It is good to have a typical onboarding plan for every position in your team with a list of duties.
 A description of technical and management standards that you follow in your company is crucial.